thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 1. [Pair Programming](https://martinfowler.com/articles/on-pair-programming.html) or [Ensemble Programming](https://ensembleprogramming.xyz/) gives us continuous pre-commit code review for free without blocking the flow of work.
 The change is being reviewed while it is being authored.
 In addition, the change is never authored by a single person.
 Peer pressure ensures fraud is unlikely to happen.

-   [Dave Farley](https://twitter.com/davefarley77) repeatedly reports Pair Programming is good enough as a code review in highly regulated industries like finance, healthcare and gambling.
+   [Dave Farley](https://twitter.com/davefarley77) repeatedly [reports Pair Programming is good enough as a code review](http://www.davefarley.net/?p=285) in highly regulated industries like finance, healthcare and gambling to demonstrate that the code has been reviewed and that there is some independent oversight/verification of changes.

    It has the benefit of *building quality into* the product instead of "*inspecting quality in*" later after the fact.